LSD: Legal status

 The United Nations Convention on Psychotropic Substances of 1971 mandates that signing parties, including the United States, Australia, New Zealand, and most of Europe, prohibit LSD.
 Enforcement of these laws varies by country.
 The convention allows medical and scientific research with LSD.

 Australia

 In Australia, LSD is classified as a Schedule 9 prohibited substance under the Poisons Standard (February 2017), indicating it may be abused or misused and its manufacture, possession, sale, or use should be prohibited except for approved research purposes.
 In Western Australia, the Misuse of Drugs Act 1981 provides guidelines for possession and trafficking of substances like LSD.

 Canada

-In Canada, LSD is listed under Schedule III of the Controlled Drugs and Substances Act.
+In Canada, LSD is listed under Schedule III of the Controlled Drugs and Substances Act (CDSA).
 Unauthorized possession and trafficking of the substance can lead to significant legal penalties.

 United Kingdom

 In the United Kingdom, LSD is a Class A drug under the Misuse of Drugs Act 1971, making unauthorized possession and trafficking punishable by severe penalties.
 The Runciman Report and Transform Drug Policy Foundation have made recommendations and proposals regarding the legal regulation of LSD and other psychedelics.